qupa-project/qupa-lang.github.io/p/latent-access-optimisations.md

 | Register | A local LLVM variable |
 | Concurrency | Used within this document to refer to the more broad interpretation of any execution occuring within the same time period.
 Hence it can apply to single threaded behaviour, such as calling a function within another.
 The child function is enacting concurrent behaviour because it occurs during the same time as the caller. |

-## Stage 1: Read Caching
+## 1. Read Caching

 > When a value is read, from memory the register used to store the result should be reused in place of reloading the value until such as time as the original is altered or presumed to have changeed in some way.

+### 1.1.
+Example

-The below example was compiled with both Clang++ and also transpiled then compiled with Qupa.
+The below example was compiled with both Clang++ and also transpiled then compiled with Qupa which utilises the optimisations described in this document.

+![source](./latent-access-optimisation/read-1-source.png)

+#### 1.1.1.
+Clang++ Generation

+The C++ compiled version is 19 lines of assembly, and includes multiple redundant reloads, and recalculations of addresses.
 Please note that C++ aims for assembly level linking compatability, hence why it is using integer pointers rather than an array at the LLVM-IR level.

-![source](./latent-access-optimisation/read-1-source.png)

----

-The C++ compiled version is 19 lines of assembly, and includes multiple redundant reloads, and recalculations of addresses

 ![cpp output](./latent-access-optimisation/read-1-cpp-out.png)

----
+#### 1.1.2.
+Qupa Generation

 The Qupa compiled version is only 12 lines of assembly, because it reused as many values as it could, hence for some prints no extra calcuations were needed to run the next print.
 And in the final case the compiler knows that the value at that point is a constant primative - hence it instead directly uses that value rather than requiring any registers to be used.

 Also note that the two assignments are not computed.
 This is due to the fact that the no accessing of sub components of the values occurs, hence they can just be kept in registers in whole form.
-This is covered later in [stage 2](#stage-2-latent-writing).
+This is covered later in [stage 2](#2-latent-writing).

 ![qupa output](./latent-access-optimisation/read-1-qp-out.png)

+---

-### Risks and Mitigation
+### 1.2.
+Risks and Mitigation

+The two main risks created from read caching are related to aliasing (multiple ways of accessing the same information).
+For instance when a pointer is parsed to a function, then the function preceeds to read and write to that point, that is a seperate alias to the data than the original calling function used.
+Similarly, when a subcomponent of a variable (i.e. and element of an array) is accessed dynamically, their may be multiple aliases to the same sub-component (i.e. ``p[x]``, ``p[y]``, where ``x == y``).

+#### 1.2.1.
+Function calls and pointer
+Due to [assumption #3](#assumptions), when an address is parsed to another function it cannot be determined if the function will alter the value, or how it will access it.
+Hence we must perform certain actions before and after the call:
+* Preamble (before): The any values purely stored in registers for this variable must be flushed and thus written to the memory address so they can be read by the child function.
+* Epilog (after): Once the function has been executed the resulting state of the value is unknown, hence any cached values must be dropped.

+#### 1.2.2.
+Dynamic Accessing of Sub-Components

+To determine the address of a dynamic access requires computing the access itself, which then requires computing the code around it which is then intepreted rather than compiled behaviour.
+Hence any dynamic access is treated as a complete unknown.
+Hence if we access element ``x`` and element ``y`` of an array ``p``, even if both ``x`` and ``y`` at that point in time may theoretically both be the same value, they should still be treated as unique accesses with unique caches.
+This may lead to duplicate caches of the same information in memory, however this can be improved in later versions of this algorithm, and are details more concerned with implementation.

+Writing is however a very costly process in comparison to reads.
+Because we cannot determine where exactly the data is being written two, and which other aliases (i.e. ``p[x]``, ``p[y]``) might be affected, when any write is performed to a sub-component, that value must be properly written into memory, and all other caches for the value must be droped.

+## 2. Latent Writing

 *TODO*

-* Writing to unknown points in an array
-* Pointers being parsed to functions

-## Stage 2: Latent Writing

-*TODO*

-## Stage 3: Latent Allocation
+## 3. Latent Allocation

 *TODO*